Cocaine Addiction Treatment

-Medications – Some medications with other purposes can be helpful, such as antidepressants.
+Medications – Some medications with other purposes, such as antidepressants, can be helpful.
 But, to treat cocaine addiction specifically, there are no medications designed yet.

 Alternative Therapies – Other solutions to help overcome cocaine addiction include exercise, hypnosis, acupuncture, and herbs.
-However, further research is required to determine the effectiveness of these techniques on addiction to cocaine.
+However, further research is required to determine the effectiveness of these techniques on cocaine dependence.

-Cocaine Addiction Rehan in New Jersey and Detox Program at We Level Up NJ
+Cocaine Addiction Rehab in New Jersey and Detox Program at We Level Up NJ

-Your very first step in recovery from addiction should be to medical detox, in a safe and medically supervised setting.
-For anyone who suffers from addiction, just the thought of having to stop using can cause severe mental distress.
+Your first step in recovery from addiction should be to medical detox in a safe and medically supervised setting.
+For anyone suffering from addiction, just the thought of stopping use can cause severe mental distress.
 But, with the help of a medical detox center, the medical detox process is managed.

 We Level Up NJ’s thorough approach to rehabilitation supports several levels of care to ensure the best possible outcome for every patient who enters our doors.
 From an intensive and more supportive atmosphere for those in the early days of recovery to a comfortable residential-style living dynamic upon completion of detox, we are here to help guide you down the safe and results-based path to your sobriety.

-We Level Up NJ Detox center medically assist patients to clear their systems of addictive substances, such as cocaine.
-A comprehensive team prescribing medications can alleviate your withdrawal pains while monitoring your health 24 hours as we assure both your safety and comfort.
+We Level Up NJ Detox center medically assists patients in clearing their systems of addictive substances, such as cocaine.
+A comprehensive team prescribing medications can alleviate your withdrawal pains while monitoring your health 24 hours as we assure your safety and comfort.